-Until recently, the internal combustion engine was the only power unit readily available to car buyers.
+Until recently, the internal combustion engine was the main power unit readily available to car buyers.
 Petrol and diesel-powered cars have been around for decades and have become increasingly sophisticated, delivering ever-better on-road performance and improved fuel economy.
 From the 1990s, the diesel engine in particular became increasingly popular, with better fuel economy than petrol and lower carbon dioxide emissions.
-In recent years, the harmful effects of diesel engines have become apparent; some cities are banning, or proposing to ban, such vehicles from their centres and there has been a sharp drop in sales.
+In recent years, some exhaust emissions control issues of diesel engines have become apparent; some cities are banning, or proposing to ban, such vehicles from their centres and there has been a sharp drop in sales.
 Furthermore, the reduction of the use of fossil fuels is a central point of the agenda in the fight against climate change, which implies phasing-out fossil fuel vehicles completely.

 Car manufacturers are looking to electric propulsion to reduce the emissions footprint of the fleet.
 Hybrid vehicles have been offered for several years and, more recently, fully electric cars have emerged which promise to drastically reduce emissions from transportation.

-The most popular passenger vehicles types across the range of powertrain types will be tested.
+The most popular passenger vehicle types across the range of powertrain types are tested.

-In the future, Green NCAP will also consider environmental factors such as noise – now proven to cause sleep disturbance, cardiovascular disease, elevated hormone levels, psychological problems and even premature death.
-So, the scope of the programme will grow rapidly in the coming years, and continue to be relevant for all types of powertrains.
+In the future, Green NCAP may also consider environmental factors such as noise – now proven to cause sleep disturbance, cardiovascular disease, elevated hormone levels, psychological problems and even premature death.
+So, the scope of the programme will continue to grow in the coming years, and continue to be relevant for all types of powertrains.